 Dan and Gil Harrington are participating in the ongoing Virginia Crime Commission study to upgrade and standardize statewide response to missing persons cases in the Commonwealth.
 The study is intended to make Virginia’s response to missing persons cases more effective and utilize resources more efficiently.
 The study is an impressive and comprehensive attempt to improve service to victims and their families.

-The Virginia House of Delegates and Senate passed two identical bills in March 2015, HB 1930 and SB 712.
+The Virginia House of Delegates and Senate passed multiple bills in March 2015, including HB 1930 and SB 712.
 These bills require institutions of higher education to report cases involving a felony sexual assault to the local attorney for the Commonwealth.

 The bills also require every employee to report acts of sexual violence to the campus Title IX coordinator, who will report to a committee comprised of the Title IX coordinator, a student affairs representative, and a law enforcement representative.
 The committee will meet within 72 hours of receiving information of sexual violence to determine if immediate disclosure to law enforcement is necessary to protect the survivor and the public.